 - Split a meal with someone, or ask for a take-out box and take half of your meal home.

 - Order the "lunch size" of any food rather than the "dinner size."

 - Order healthy appetizers rather than an entree.

 - Start with a small salad or broth-based soup as an appetizer.

 - Order the dressing for your salad on the side so you can control how much of it you use.

-- Drink water or low-fat milk.
+- Drink water, unsweetened tea, diet drinks, or low-fat milk.
 Limit fluids that have empty calories, such as sodas.

 - Limit how much alcohol you have with meals.
 Wine is lower in calories than frozen drinks or mixed cocktails that have juice in them.

-- Skip your dessert if you are already full or share it with someone.
+- Skip your dessert or share it with another person.